erikadesu/chirp/README.md

 # Chirp

-*This is based on a Chris Mccord's tutorial to create a twitter clone app with LiveView and Phoenix 1.5*
+*Just trying to learn more about Phoenix LiveView.
+It's fascinating actually.
+This is based on a Chris Mccord's tutorial to create a twitter clone app with LiveView and Phoenix 1.5*

 To start your Phoenix server: